-If you own a pool or are thinking about it, it’s a good idea to understand how your pool plumbing works.
-Pool plumbing is not as complicated as you may think, and learning more about your plumbing can help you ensure you keep all the moving parts in working order.
+If you own a pool or are looking into pool ownership, it’s a good idea to understand how your pool plumbing works.
+Pool plumbing is not as complicated as you may think, and learning more about your plumbing can ensure you keep all the moving parts in working order.

 Why Pool Plumbing Is Important

 When you have a pool, it’s essential to know what the different plumbing parts do and where they are.

 Some parts, like the skimmer and filter, need occasional cleaning.
 And you certainly want to know the name of that piece your child has disconnected so you can look up how to reconnect it.

 Many parts are hidden away, others are in plain sight, and some may require swim goggles to find.